 Scammers use fake emails, phone calls or text messages to try and obtain personal information.
-They pretend to be from your bank, the World Health Organization, government, charities or legitimate businesses like travel agents, electricity, phone or internet providers, or your local supermarket.
+They pretend to be from your bank, government, charities or legitimate businesses like travel agents, electricity, phone or internet providers, or your local supermarket.

-Protect Yourself
+Protect yourself

-Your bank will NEVER send an email or text message asking for any account or financial details, this includes updating your address or log in details for Phone, Mobile or Internet Banking.
+Your bank will never send an email or text message asking for any account or financial details, this includes updating your address or log in details for phone, mobile or internet banking.

-Government and other legitimate organisations will NEVER ask you to update details by clicking a link.
+Government and other legitimate organisations will never ask you to update details by clicking a link.
 If in doubt, talk to a friend or family member, or contact the organisation directly and ask.

-If you receive a phone call from someone you don't know asking for personal information, HANG UP.
-Call the company directly and check if they called.
+If you receive a phone call from someone you don't know asking for personal information, hang up.
+Call the company directly using the official phone number and check if they called.

-NEVER open attachments from people or organisations you don't know.
+Never open attachments from people or organisations you don't know.
 Always be wary of offers that sound too good to be true or ask for too much information.